sabareeshsp7/sabareeshsp7/README.md

 <h2 align="center">Hi 👋!
-My name is Sabareesh <br><br>I'm I am a Full Stack Developer with expertise in front-end and back-end technologies.
+My name is Sabareesh <br><br>A Full Stack Developer with expertise in front-end and back-end technologies.
 I build high-performing, scalable applications and prioritize clean, efficient code.
 I enjoy collaborating with teams, contributing to open-source projects, and continuously learning new skills.</h2>